 Concreting or casting days are usually big days for site engineers.
 It is very typical to see engineers and project managers work very hard to ensure that nothing goes wrong on such days.
-Thinking ahead is an important skill in construction site management as it gives room for elimination of all factors that may cause glitches during construction.
-In this post, we are going to provide some important checklists to help you know whether you are fully ready to cast concrete on site.
+Thinking ahead is an important skill in construction site management as it gives room for the elimination of all factors that may cause glitches during construction.
+In this article, we are going to provide some important checklists to help you know whether you are fully ready to cast concrete on site.

 A lot of activities precede concrete casting on site such as formwork installation, reinforcement installation and fixing, quality control checks etc. Having gone through these processes to get everything right, the final stage is concreting.
 It is important to make a checklist in order to ensure that you have done everything properly.
 Omitting any of these checklists might cause a delay you will not expect on your day of casting.

-Here are some important checklists before concreting in a low scale – low cost construction project:
+Here are some important checklists before concreting in a low scale – low-cost construction project:

 The formwork installation must be checked and approved by a third party.
 Checks should include dimensions and tolerances, bracings, location of props, tightness of formwork to prevent excessive loss of cement slurry etc.

 The reinforcement works must be checked and approved by the structural engineer and other relevant agencies.
 Checks should ensure that the correct grade and sizes of bars have been used, the rebar spacings are according to the drawings, lap lengths and positioning of bars are appropriate etc. The inspector should also check the concrete covers, and certify them as adequate.

 The levels for concreting should be established and checked using available instruments.
 The levels can be established using nails, markers, pegs etc. It is not ideal to start establishing casting levels on the day of concreting.
 It will lead to delays.

 (4) Scaffolds, walkways, and platforms